tee231/LibraryTest/README.md

 All methods have a try catch block to enable proper trcking of error and prevent the app from breaking.
 Null checks was also implemented.
 Dependency Inject was implemented on the Books controller and cors was enabled in the program.cs
-Data seeding was also done in the context class. security measures included below:
+Data seeding was also done in the context class.
+Pagination and Filtering were also implemented. security measures included below:
 - In some method, Query paramters was avoided for security purposes, this is to prevent sql injection.
 - model validation was also implemented on all controller methods.